quidampepin/quidampepin.github.io/_posts/2022-11-27-my-personal-publishing-space.md

 Why?

 First, several federal public servants publish this type of text.
-I am thinking among others of [Sean Boots](https://sboots.ca/), [Honey Dacanay](https://honeygolightly.medium.com/), [Paul Craig.](https://federal-field-notes.ca/) et [Andrea Hill](https://afhill.medium.com/).
+I am thinking among others of [Sean Boots](https://sboots.ca/), [Honey Dacanay](https://honeygolightly.medium.com/), [Paul Craig.](https://federal-field-notes.ca/) and [Andrea Hill](https://afhill.medium.com/).
 To my knowledge, the vast majority of these texts are published in English only.
 I have long said that I would like to see these texts published in both languages.
 I decided to show that it was possible.

 Publishing in both languages is my way of injecting a bit of the second official language into the public space.